wengandrew/fast-formation/urop/project_list.md

 versus lithium.
 In literature, you will typically see this potential reported as "V vs Li/Li+".

-Last month, I worked with the University of Michigan Battery Lab to build nine coin cells.
+Last month, we worked with the University of Michigan Battery Lab to build nine coin cells.
 These cells consists of three sets of graphite anodes, nickel manganese cobalt (NMC) cathodes, and lithium iron phosphate (LFP) cathodes.
 The presence of the three duplicate cells is because there is generally high